Matt711/numba-inspector/README.md

 # numba-inspector
-View Numba compiled code in Jupyter
+Visualize and Debug Numba compiled code in Jupyter

 ## Quickstart